Dissident Kazakh oligarch Ablyazov held in France - sources

 Pardoned in 2003, he spent two years in exile in Russia, rebuilding his businesses.
 He returned to Kazakhstan, under an amnesty with Nazarbayev, to lead BTA from 2005 until 2009.
 He fled to London after BTA was seized by the sovereign wealth fund and declared insolvent in 2009.

-(Additional reporting by Natalie Huet and Gerard Bon in Paris; Editing by Tom Pfeiffer, David Evans and Stacey Joyce)
+(Additional reporting by Natalie Huet and Gerard Bon in Paris; editing by David Evans, Stacey Joyce and Tom Pfeiffer)